 This is the discovery phase.
-For the brain to see in new ways it has to stop seeing in the old ways.
-Through visual exploring and deconstructing what exists today we can begin to build a bank of ideas that open our minds up to new ways to solve unmet needs, new problems, open new markets, and discover new customers.
+For the brain to see in new ways, it has to stop seeing in the old ways.
+Through visual exploring and deconstructing what exists today, we can begin to build a bank of ideas that open up our minds to new ways to solve unmet needs, new problems, open new markets and discover new customers.
 It is equally valuable as a tool to solve tough internal business problems, process issues and management challenges.
 The traditional brainstorming sessions, surveys or focus groups just don't produce actionable results as quickly.
-They far too often generate ideas within the space that exists today rather than take you past that into unchartered waters.
+Far too often, they generate ideas within the space that exists today rather than take you past that into unchartered waters.

 There are a number of games we use for divergent phases in the creative process.
 Some of our favorites are "Prune the Product Tree" or "Hot Tub."
 But the one that we find most productive for clients just beginning the creative process is "Reverse Everything."
-Very simply it is way to open up your mind to new ideas by reversing everything you do today, including that which you don't do at all or very little today.
+Very simply, it is way to open up your mind to new ideas by reversing everything you do today, including that which you don't do at all or do very little of today.